-The Calle 24 Paseo Artístico, or art stroll, is a new neighborhood series that will bring music, poetry, book readings film and cultural tours to Calle 24 every second Sunday.
+The Calle 24 Paseo Artístico, or art stroll, is a new neighborhood series that will bring music, poetry, book readings film and cultural tours to Calle 24 every second Saturday of every other month.

 We caught up with Georgiana Hernández and Anna Lisa Escobedo, from the Calle 24 Cultural Assets & Arts Committee, to learn more about the series.

 When is the next Paseo Artístico?
 What’s happening then?